vcz-fr/TheFollowUp/_posts/2013/02/2013-02-03-sfr-youtube-issues.md

     url: "https://korben.info/sfr-bridage-youtube.html"
     dead: false

-tweet: "Is French broadband service provider SFR rate-limiting Youtube?
+message: "Is French broadband service provider SFR rate-limiting Youtube?
 No but here is how to solve that issue yourself."
 ---